BUTSpeechFIT/VBx/README.md

 `

 The recipe also uses two probabilistic linear discriminant analysis (PLDA) models, one trained on VoxCeleb data and another on the DIHARD development set.
 In case of using any of these PLDA models, also cite the corresponding publications.\
-A. Nagrani, J. S. Chung, A. Zisserman\
-*VoxCeleb: a large-scale speaker identification dataset*\
+A. Nagrani, J. S. Chung, A. Zisserman: *VoxCeleb: a large-scale speaker identification dataset*\
-J. S. Chung, A. Nagrani, A. Zisserman\
-*VoxCeleb2: Deep Speaker Recognition*\
+J. S. Chung, A. Nagrani, A. Zisserman: *VoxCeleb2: Deep Speaker Recognition*\
-N. Ryant, K. Church, C. Cieri, A. Cristia, J. Du, S. Ganapathy, M. Liberman\
+N. Ryant, K. Church, C. Cieri, A. Cristia, J. Du, S. Ganapathy, M. Liberman:
 *The Second DIHARD Diarization Challenge: Dataset, task, and baselines*

 ### Citations
 In case of using the software please cite:\
-F. Landini, S. Wang, M. Diez, L. Burget et al.\
-*BUT System for the Second DIHARD Speech Diarization Challenge*, ICASSP 2020
+F. Landini, S. Wang, M. Diez, L. Burget et al.: *BUT System for the Second DIHARD Speech Diarization Challenge*, ICASSP 2020

-M. Diez, L. Burget, F. Landini, S. Wang, J. Cernocký\
-*Optimizing Bayesian HMM based x-vector clustering for the second DIHARD speech diarization challenge*, ICASSP 2020
+M. Diez, L. Burget, F. Landini, S. Wang, J. Černocký: *Optimizing Bayesian HMM based x-vector clustering for the second DIHARD speech diarization challenge*, ICASSP 2020

-A. Nagrani, J. S. Chung, A. Zisserman\
-*VoxCeleb: a large-scale speaker identification dataset*
+A. Nagrani, J. S. Chung, A. Zisserman: *VoxCeleb: a large-scale speaker identification dataset*

-J. S. Chung, A. Nagrani, A. Zisserman\
-*VoxCeleb2: Deep Speaker Recognition*
+J. S. Chung, A. Nagrani, A. Zisserman: *VoxCeleb2: Deep Speaker Recognition*

-N. Ryant, K. Church, C. Cieri, A. Cristia, J. Du, S. Ganapathy, M. Liberman\
-*The Second DIHARD Diarization Challenge: Dataset, task, and baselines*
+N. Ryant, K. Church, C. Cieri, A. Cristia, J. Du, S. Ganapathy, M. Liberman: *The Second DIHARD Diarization Challenge: Dataset, task, and baselines*

 ### Results